B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 The number \(8\frac{1}{4}\) is written as 8.25 when represented as a decimal number.

-In teaching decimal numbers and related decimal notation, the focus is too often on learning procedures and rules, rather than the concepts that support them.
-This prevents students from developing conceptual knowledge of decimal numbers.
-Statements such as "you can add zeros after the last decimal place without changing the quantity, for example., 2.3 = 2.30" undermine understanding of the quantity represented by a decimal number and their use reduces learning about decimal numbers to rule following.
+In teaching decimal numbers and related decimal notation, the focus is too often on learning procedures and rules, rather than the concepts that support understanding them.
+This singular focus prevents students from developing conceptual knowledge of decimal numbers.
+Statements such as "you can add zeros after the last decimal place without changing the quantity, for example, undermine understanding the quantity represented by a decimal number and reduces learning about decimal numbers to rule following.

-According to the recommendations in Teaching and Learning Mathematics: The Report of the Expert Panel on Mathematics in Grades 4 to 6(Ontario Ministry of Education, 2004a), effective mathematics instruction should focus on developing an understanding of the meaning of the concepts being taught.
-Since the decimal part of a number is, in fact, just a different way of representing a decimal fraction, it is essential that students have a solid understanding of fractions and place value before they are introduced to the concept of a decimal number.
+Research emphasizes that effective mathematics instruction should focus on developing an understanding of the concepts, skills, and procedures being taught.
+Decimal numbers are a way of representing numbers with a decimal point and decimal fractions are fractions in which the denominator is equal to 10 or multiples of 10.
+For these reasons, it is essential that students have a solid understanding of fractions and place value before they are introduced to decimal numbers.
 In terms of the quantity that a decimal number represents, connections must be made between the decimal part of the number and the concept of a fraction.
 Paradoxically, the writing and reading of decimal numbers are more similar to those of whole numbers than to fractions.

-The use of decimal numbers to express a quantity responds to the need to express quantities with greater precision.
+The use of decimal numbers to express a quantity allows greater precision.

 Example

-Consider a diagonal of a square whose sides measure 1 m.
+Consider a diagonal of a square with sides measuring 1 m.
 If we try to describe the length of this diagonal using whole numbers, we can say that it measures 1 m and "part of one metre".

 A more accurate measurement can be given by expressing this "part of a metre" in decimal notation.
 Using a ruler graduated in decimetres, we can determine that the diagonal is about 1.4 m.
 One could even obtain a measurement of 1.41 m with a centimetre ruler or 1.414 m with a millimetre ruler.